(Readers take note: there are some graphic descriptions of violence and abuse of children that some may find unsettling)

 Most of us feared the master in the boy’s dormitory during those years.
 I learned that in spades during my second year in the lower dorm.
 One morning, as we busied ourselves bed making after breakfast, we got a summons from a breathless older boy to come up to the upper dorm.
 Our small gang, maybe a dozen or so or us, trooped up.
 The older boys were all standing on the east side, backed up and in a loose circle.
 We small boys knelt or sat cross-legged in front.
 All these years later, I remember sitting there with my hands cupped under my chin, expectant.
 (What a strange thing memory is to recall such a small point after these many decades; but such was the traumatic impact of what happened that the mind retains some small imprints of detail, littered in with the dramatic images.)
 What happened next is that the supervisor appeared, dragging a smaller upper dorm boy with the one hand, whist he fumbled at his waist to unfasten an army web belt.
 The boy wore pyjamas.
 Sir described, bellowing, how he had been caught raiding the garden of a neighbour – a blind man (well known to us as it happened.)
 The boy was after carrots.
 He then pulled down the boy’s pants, and holding him by two wrists aloft, flogged him mercilessly with the web belt on his buttocks, lashing him.
 I do not know if he used the buckle (tang) ends of the belt, but the assault left welts and wailing.
 It was all so shocking, that I remember this thing vividly and that was some sixty-five years ago.

 In 1950 the most exciting thing ever happened.
 The home began work on a new school building right on the grounds.
 For years, our older children had gone to junior high school in nearby Bowness, whilst we continued to have the younger grades in the old ballroom.
 All that changed with a momentous amalgamation with the Bowness public school system We were to have a proper school with separate class rooms – three of them – and a gymnasium.
 We could not imagine a gymnasium.
 Soon crews were clearing the area to the left of the gates where you came in; the large flat area, which had been the home’s vegetable garden when I first arrived.
 Watching the framers at work turned out to be a new diversion.
 One of the first things they put up was a rough sort of temporary outhouse, which hardly had anything ominous about it but which would figure prominently in something that happened to my pal Scooter a year or so off.
 Scooter and his brother had remained in the small boy’s end when I came over.
-I knew that Cheeky was the butt of jokes and increasingly abused by other kids, but I didn’t give much thought to my pals as I was about to leave the home.
+I knew that Cheeky was the butt of jokes and increasingly abused by other kids.

 The bigger boys kept on picking on Cheeky.
 Miss M had protected him quite a bit when he was a small boy, but he was out of her sphere as a middle boy.
 He wet the bed nearly every week.
 Big boys punished the bed wetters.
 The offenders ran the gauntlet, nearly every time.
 For the gauntlet, big boys lined up on both sides of the dormitory.
 They armed themselves with pillows, web or old pulley belts and sometimes even a locker door separated from the hinges.
 The supervisor must have smelt the reek of urine, so my assumption is that they would linger over breakfast in the staff room.
 Boys undergoing punishment ran the gauntlet.
 The pillows knocked them off their feet so they could really be beat upon with the other weapons.